- Written by Dr.Mehmet Demircioglu

 Two patients can have a similar looking hairline recession and still need different plans.
 One may have thick hair shafts and strong donor density, while another may have fine hair and early diffuse thinning behind the hairline.

-This is why I do not like number shopping.
-When a patient compares only the number, he may miss the real question, which is whether the number fits the medical and artistic plan.
+Number shopping can mislead patients.
+When a patient compares only the number, they may miss the more useful question, which is whether the number fits the medical and artistic plan.

 A clinic may recommend a lower number because it is planning only the frontal hairline in a conservative way.
-Another clinic may recommend a higher number because it is trying to treat the frontal zone, mid scalp, and temples at the same time.
+Another clinic may recommend a higher number because it is trying to treat the frontal zone, mid scalp, and temple points.

 Both can be reasonable in the correct patient.
 Both can also be wrong if the surgeon has not examined the donor area carefully.

-This is why I explain how I calculate graft number as a medical plan, not a sales figure.
+how a surgeon calculates graft number treats this as a medical plan, not a sales figure.
 The number must come after the diagnosis, not before it.

 Can a low graft number be safer than a high one?